oxc-project/oxc/README.md

 While [prettier] has established itself as the de facto code formatter for JavaScript, there is a significant demand in the developer community for a less opinionated alternative.
 Recognizing this need, our ambition is to undertake research and development to create a new JavaScript formatter that offers increased flexibility and customization options.
 Unfortunately we are currently lacking the resources to do so.

-### 🔸 Transpiler

-Creating a robust transpiler requires significant investment in terms of time, expertise, and resources.
-It necessitates deep knowledge of ECMAScript specifications, compatibility analysis, and code transformation techniques.
-Unfortunately, we currently lack the necessary resources to embark on this endeavor.

-If there is any interest, this project will be limited to an esnext to es6 transpiler.

 ### 🔸 Ezno Type Checker